gentaiscool/end2end-asr-pytorch/README.md

 ```

 ## Bug Report
-Feel free to create an issue or send email to giwinata@connect.ust.hk
+Feel free to create an issue